Ratcliffe-on-Soar Power Station: Electricity production

 In 1975/76 and again in 1986/87 Ratcliffe was presented with the Hinton Cup, the CEGB's "good house keeping trophy".
 The award was commissioned by Sir Christopher Hinton, the first chairman of the CEGB.
 On 11 February 2009, Unit 1 became the first UK 500 MW coal-fired unit to run for 250,000 hours.

 On 2 April 2009, E.ON UK announced it had installed a 68-panel solar photovoltaic array at the power station "to help heat and light the admin block, saving an estimated 6.3 tonnes of carbon dioxide per year".

 Uniper has its Technology Centre at the site, where it carries out research and development on power generation.

 Environmental performance

 In 2009, the plant emitted 8–10 million tonnes of annually, making it the 18th-highest -emitting power station in Europe.

-Ratcliffe power station is compliant with the Large Combustion Plant Directive (LCPD), an EU directive that aims to reduce acidification, ground level ozone and particulate matter by controlling the emissions of sulphur dioxide, oxides of nitrogen and particles from large combustion plants.
-To reduce emissions of sulphur the plant is fitted with flue gas desulphurisation, and also with a Boosted Over Fire Air system to reduce the concentration of oxides of nitrogen in the flue gas.
+Ratcliffe power station was compliant with the Large Combustion Plant Directive (LCPD), an EU directive that aims to reduce acidification, ground level ozone and particulate matter by controlling the emissions of sulphur dioxide, oxides of nitrogen and particles from large combustion plants.
+To reduce emissions of sulphur the plant was fitted with flue gas desulphurisation, and also with a Boosted Over Fire Air system to reduce the concentration of oxides of nitrogen in the flue gas.

 Ratcliffe power station was the first in the United Kingdom to be fitted with selective catalytic reduction (SCR) technology, which reduces the emissions of nitrogen oxides through the injection of ammonia directly into the flue gas and passing it over a catalyst.